apple/swift-algorithms/Guides/Cycle.md

 design makes infinitely large types impossible/impractical. `Cycle` also conforms to `LazySequenceProtocol` when the base type conforms.

-Note that despite its name, the returned `FlattenSequence` will always have `Collection` conformance, and will have `BidirectionalCollection` conformance when called on a bidirectional collection.
+Note that the returned `FiniteCycle` will always have `Collection` conformance, and will have `BidirectionalCollection` conformance when called on a bidirectional collection.

 ### Complexity